This post may contain affiliate links. Please read mydisclosure policy.

 - Add the heavy cream.
 You want to add in a small amount at first and whisk until smooth.
 Continue to add the cream a small amount at a time, whisking thoroughly between each addition to ensure that the béchamel sauce stays smooth and creamy.2 cups heavy cream

 - Add the grated parmesan cheese to the cream mixture.
-Remove the white sauce from the stovetop and whisk to incorporate the parmesan.1 cup parmesan
+Remove the white sauce from the stovetop and whisk to incorporate the parmesan.1 cup parmesan cheese

 - Strain the water off of the potatoes.
 Add half of the potato slices to a casserole dish—layer with half of the cheese sauce and spread with a spatula.
 Add half of the shredded cheese.
-Repeat for the second layer.7 ounces cheddar, 6 ounces gruyere, ½ cup bread crumbs (optional)
+Repeat for the second layer.7 ounces cheddar, 6 ounces Gruyere cheese, ½ cup bread crumbs (optional)

 Laura’s Tips + Notes